 (f) a person or body prescribed (or of a class prescribed) by the regulations as a public authority for the purposes of this definition;

-“recovery” has the meaning given in paragraph (d) of the definition of “emergency management”;
+recovery has the meaning given in paragraph (d) of the definition of “emergency management”;

-“SEMC” means the State Emergency Management Committee established under section 13;
+SEMC means the State Emergency Management Committee established under section 13;

-“State Disaster Council” means the State Disaster Council established under section 63;
+State Disaster Council means the State Disaster Council established under section 63;

-“State Emergency Coordination Group” means the State Emergency Coordination Group established under section 26;
+State Emergency Coordination Group means the State Emergency Coordination Group established under section 26;

-“State Emergency Coordinator” means the person holding the office referred to in section 10;
+State Emergency Coordinator means the person holding the office referred to in section 10;

-“State emergency management plan” means a plan prepared under section 18;
+State emergency management plan means a plan prepared under section 18;

-“State emergency management policy” means a policy prepared under section 17;
+State emergency management policy means a policy prepared under section 17;

-“state of emergency” means a state of emergency declared under section 56;
+state of emergency means a state of emergency declared under section 56;

-“state of emergency declaration” means a declaration made under section 56;
+state of emergency declaration means a declaration made under section 56;

-“support organisation” has the meaning given by section 6(3);
+support organisation has the meaning given by section 6(3);

-“vehicle” means any thing capable of transporting people or things by road, rail or water, including a hovercraft, and it does not matter how the thing is moved or propelled.
+vehicle means any thing capable of transporting people or things by road, rail or water, including a hovercraft, and it does not matter how the thing is moved or propelled.

 4. Hazard management agencies may be prescribed